Everhard Jabach

-Everhard or Eberhard Jabach (10 July 1618 – 9 March 1695) was a French businessman, art collector and director of the French East India Company.
+Everhard or Eberhard Jabach (10 July 1618 – 9 March 1695) was a French businessman, art collector, and director of the French East India Company.
 He was born in Cologne in the Holy Roman Empire but later naturalised as a French subject.

 Life

 His father had expanded the family fortune and founded a bank in Antwerp, then in the Spanish Netherlands.
 Everhard himself settled in France in 1638 and was naturalised as a French subject in 1647.
-In 1648 he married Anna Maria de Groote in Cologne – she was a daughter of one of the city's senators and he had four children with her.
+In 1648, he married Anna Maria de Groote in Cologne; she was the daughter of one of the city's senators, and he had four children with her.
 Francis Haskell called him "an opulent banker", associated with a trading company based in Amsterdam and one of the directors of the French East India Company, managing the 'factory' at Corbeil.
-In 1671 his fortune was valued at 2 million livres.
-Now lost, his town house or 'hôtel particulier' was on rue Neuve-Saint-Merri – he put on plays there, whose audiences included Voltaire, before it became the base of the "Caisse Jabach" Comptoir commercial.
+In 1671, his fortune was valued at 2 million livres.
+Now lost, his town house, or 'hôtel particulier, was on rue Neuve-Saint-Merri; he put on plays there, whose audiences included Voltaire, before it became the base of the "Caisse Jabach" Comptoir commercial.